 I also talked about some of the advantages and disadvantages of running on a treadmill and how to use a treadmill to your advantage.
-So, to jump start this episode, I thought it would be good time to review a few of them because some of these things will come into play when we talk about transitioning from the treadmill to outdoor running.
+So, to jump-start this episode, I thought it would be a good time to review a few of them because some of these things will come into play when we talk about transitioning from the treadmill to outdoor running.

 One of the key takeaways is that treadmill running is NOT the same as outdoor running.
-Both surface and bio-mechanics when it comes to treadmill running is different than outdoor running.
+Both surface and biomechanics when it comes to treadmill running are different.
 If you are primarily a runner who uses the treadmill regularly and all of a sudden you shift to outdoor running, you may see new running problems pop up.
 For example, injuries, heavy or achy legs, feet, or lower back and changes in your running pace are all common things that runners may experience when switching from the treadmill to outdoor running.
 In fact, even the opposite is true if you transition to indoor running.